albertoivo/reactnd-project-myreads-starter/README.md

 This repository was the starter code for Udacity students.
 Now it's a complete project for organizing your reads.

-Also Tests are string recommended here.
+Also Tests are strong recommended here.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).